gtrixic/lets-meat-up/README.md

 Depending on the option they select, the user will either be sent to the Pick User page or the Incoming Requests page through the use of Intent.

-The “Pick User”, “Accept User”and “Profile” Buttons at the top left corner are all ImageButtons.
+“Pick User”, “Accept User”, “Profile” and "Chat" are all ImageButtons.

 ![](https://i.postimg.cc/YCXg4jKy/19.jpg)